 Realty Income Corp.
 (O) Gains But Lags Market: What You Should Know

+Heading into today, shares of the real estate investment trust had gained 1.55% over the past month, outpacing the Finance sector's gain of 0.22% and lagging the S&P 500's gain of 2.08% in that time.

 O will be looking to display strength as it nears its next earnings release.
-On that day, O is projected to report earnings of $0.82 per share, which would represent no growth from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $413.70 million, up 13.2% from the year-ago period.
+The company is expected to report EPS of $0.82, unchanged from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $399.84 million, up 9.41% from the prior-year quarter.

-O's full-year Zacks Consensus Estimates are calling for earnings of $3.39 per share and revenue of $1.67 billion.
-These results would represent year-over-year changes of +2.11% and +12.05%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.41 per share and revenue of $1.64 billion.
+These totals would mark changes of +2.71% and +10.06%, respectively, from last year.

-Any recent changes to analyst estimates for O should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.05% lower.
-O is currently a Zacks Rank #3 (Hold).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.48% lower.
+O is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note O's current valuation metrics, including its Forward P/E ratio of 17.57.
-This represents a premium compared to its industry's average Forward P/E of 9.9.
+In terms of valuation, O is currently trading at a Forward P/E ratio of 17.92.
+This represents a premium compared to its industry's average Forward P/E of 10.78.

 The REIT and Equity Trust - Retail industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 199, which puts it in the bottom 22% of all 250+ industries.
+This group has a Zacks Industry Rank of 210, putting it in the bottom 18% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.